hvlck/taita.ts/README.md

 ###### getRankings(...*command*)

-Accepts `strings` containing any value of a command object (aliases, name, callback, command name).
+Accepts `strings` containing any value of a command object (an alias, name, callback, command name).

 Returns an `array` filled with `numbers` that equate to the rank of the specified command.
 Defaults to `0`.